nsatter/sequelize-templates/README.md

 Uses [jsRender](http://www.jsviews.com/#jsrapi) for the template engine.

+## Install

+`npm install sequelize-templates`

 ## Prerequisites

-You will need to install the correct dialect binding globally before using sequelize-generator.
+You will need to install the correct dialect binding globally before using sequelize-templates.

 Example for MySQL/MariaDB